adventure-thailand.com banner

 Getting around Thailand is surprisingly easy.

-• Tuk-tuks offer short rides in many cities
+• Tuk-tuks offer short rides in many cities, always agree a price before starting

 One of the most common concerns travelers have is safety.